 Register for the exam on the NCEES website.

 How do I prepare for the FE exam?

 You may access and review the current FE Supplied Reference Manual, the same type you'll be using during the examination, on the NCEES website.

 Study sessions are often organized by the student chapters of ASCE and ASME once a semester.
-Emails will be sent to students enrolled in ENGR 490, and flyers will be posted on the College's Facebook page.
+Emails will be sent to students enrolled in ENGR 490, and flyers will be sent to the engineering student listserv (firstname.lastname@example.org) and may be posted in engineering buildings.
 There is often a small cost in order to attend each session.

-Please contact Sam DiMuzio (email@example.com) with any questions about review sessions.
+Please contact Anna Ramirez, email@example.com, with any questions about review sessions.